rgalanakis/tddtraining/code/exercise_mocking/feature_requirements.rst

     # When a game starts, the gmtime is recorded in the DB
     # After each game, the gmtime and result
-      (X win, O win, draw, abort, error, etc.) should be reported to the database.
+      (X win, O win, draw, abort, error, etc.) should be stored in the database.
     # Results are persisted.
     # Requirements may change and increase as you work on the exercise!
+      Just like the real world!

 Suggestions
 ===========